spoud/kafka-training-practice/kafka-exercises-solutions/2.1-cli/README.md

 * `min.cleanable.dirty.ratio=0.01`
 * `segment.ms=60000`

-**Caution** The segment.ms setting is bad for production sine it will create a new segment every minute.
+**Caution** The segment.ms setting is bad for production since it will create a new segment every minute.

 Solution: